 8. Ghandruk village trek

-Ghandruk village trek is among the preferred trek in Nepal.
-As the trail is easier and the side views amazing.
+The Ghandruk village trek is among the preferred treks in Nepal.
+The trail is easier and the side views are amazing.
 Many tourists choose this trek to spend quality time with the village people in their respective homes.

 The village is an ideal homestay destination in the Annapurna region.
-This trek is famous for its cultural, geographical variety and the spectacular view of mountains and stone roofed houses.
+This trek is famous for its cultural, and geographical variety and the spectacular view of mountains and stone-roofed houses.
 From the villager, you will have amazing views of Annapurna South, Hiu Chuli, Annapurna III, Machhapuchhre, and more peaks.

 This trek starts from Nayapul and ends at the same place as well.
 If you visit the place during Spring, you will get a chance to witness 9 different species of wild Rhododendron flowers.
 Across the route, you will enjoy typical Gurung settlements.

 This is a trek very close to the capital and offers amazing views of the valleys around the city.
 En route, you will experience the stunning views of Dhaulagiri in the west to Kanchenjunga in the east.
 And the sunrise view from Nagarkot!
 You will be allured.

 Across the route, you will encounter typical Newars, Tamangs, and other ethnicities.
 You can enjoy a memorable time at Changu Narayan and explore the temple, Newari architecture, and different historical monuments dating back to the 4th century BC.

 You can stay overnight at Changu Narayan and indulge in the daily life activities of the local Newars.
 Also, you can enjoy local alcohol- Chhyang for a change.